mevaldovi/Crypto-Corner/README.md

 # Technologies Used
 HTML, CSS, Javascript, Bulma, and Server-Side APIs.

+- No dependencies to install
+- Clone down this repo
+- Right click on index.html
+- Open in default browser

 ## Credits
 This project was made possible thanks to the following people